 Maybe we all agree that this is a poor interface just because there’s nothing catchy or funny there.
-Not a lot of colours or even an image.
+Not a lot of colors or even an image.
 But what’s the goal of this interface?
-What’s the major task of almost 60 millions of Craigslist’s users ?
+What’s the major task of almost 60 million Craigslist’s users?

 Craigslist is a classified ads website that has community forums and ads for hundreds of subjects like sports, services, jobs, housing…

 The User’s goal there is trying to find the fastest way possible for what he/she wants.
-So these groups with a list of URLs is what users need to accomplish their goal.
+So these groups with a list of URLs are what users need to accomplish their goal.

-Content is the most important element on the interface.
-Information arquitecture is the key.
+Content is the most important element of the interface.
+Information architecture is the key.

-Another example of a non appealing interface.
-The same questions I’ve asked above make sense at this example.
-In this case we have Reddit, an aggregator of news and web content, a place where people can discuss about any type of subject.
+Another example of a nonappealing interface.
+The same questions I’ve asked above make sense in this example.
+In this case, we have Reddit, an aggregator of news and web content, a place where people can discuss any type of subject.
 The User’s goal here is to follow subreddits, the trending ones but also the ones they like the most, to read discussions and participate in them.
 Is that a bad UI?
 Reddit has 542 million monthly visitors (234 million unique users).

 Facebook is a particular example because everyone in the world uses it.
-No matter the culture, no matter the instruction, the age or even even the social stratum.
-We can agree that facebook doesn’t have an attractive interface, but it works well for 1.86 billion monthly active users.
+No matter the culture, no matter the instruction, the age, or even the social stratum.
+We can agree that Facebook doesn’t have an attractive interface, but it works well for 1.86 billion monthly active users.

 Aesthetics in Design